Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-The table displays a historical list of previous calculations including pertinent data such as the pay type along with the pay run's start and end dates.
+The table displays a list of previous pay runs, along with their pertinent details.
 A payroll may be calculated as many times as needed before it is closed.
-This provides the opportunity for reviewing the pay run details and for other testing purposes.
-Note: Each time the calculation is performed, the results of the previous calculation are erased and replaced with the new results.
+This allows you to review and correct the details before it is finalized.
+Each time the calculation is performed, the results of the previous calculation are erased and replaced with the new results.

 Backup - This button allows you to create a backup file that contains your complete company database.
-This includes the payroll, company information, employee information and all the necessary data required to restore you to the last saved program state.
-Click here to view a detailed description of the Backup command.
+This includes the information from all program modules (Payroll, HR, Recruitment, etc.), and all of the necessary data required to restore your data to the last program state when the backup was created.

 Note: This button performs that same action as choosing the Generate Report button from the Generate Report column in the main table below.